-- 74. It is the policy of IDOC and its contractors to provide "proper medical, dental, psychiatric and psychological services, and treatment" to incarcerated persons.
-IDOC Policy 401. - 75.
-IDOC recognizes that, for some people, hormone therapy is medically necessary to treat their gender dysphoria.
+- 88. It is the policy of IDOC and its contractors to provide "proper medical, dental, psychiatric and psychological services, and treatment" to incarcerated persons.
+IDOC Policy 401. - 89.
+IDOC recognizes that hormone therapy is necessary medical treatment for some people.
 Under IDOC's Gender Dysphoria Policy, 401.06.03.501, "Hormone replacement therapy will be provided as needed, but only when medically indicated and consistent with the inmate's treatment plan.
-An inmate who was receiving hormone replacement therapy at the time of incarceration will continue on those medications, unless current treating medical providers determine there is a medically compelling reason to discontinue treatment." - 76.
-Consistent with IDOC policy, prior to HB 668, IDOC and/or Centurion providers treating inmates with gender dysphoria would make an individualized assessment and would prescribe hormone therapy based on medical need.
-Pursuant to IDOC Policy, IDOC and/or Centurion have determined that Plaintiffs, and putative class members who receive hormone therapy to treat their gender dysphoria, have a medical necessity to receive this care. - 77.
-The clinical guidelines outlined in the WPATH Standards of Care and the Endocrine Society Guideline apply to institutional settings, including prisons.
-Institutionalized persons on appropriate gender-affirming hormone therapy should be continued on such therapies and monitored, according to these guidelines.
-Denying hormone therapy to treat gender dysphoria in prisoners with a known need for that care causes severe and expected harms including worsening symptoms of gender dysphoria, anxiety, suicidality, and acts of self-injury. - 78.
-Withdrawing hormone therapy from people who rely on that therapy to treat gender dysphoria causes severe mental distress as well as immediate physical side effects.

-79. Abruptly withdrawing hormone therapy can lead to headaches, hot flashes, and even heart attack or stroke due to spikes in blood pressure.
+An inmate who was receiving hormone replacement therapy at the time of incarceration will continue on those medications, unless current treating medical providers determine there is a medically compelling reason to discontinue treatment." - 90.
+Consistent with IDOC policy, prior to HB 668 hormone dosing to treat gender dysphoria was based on medical need. - 91.
+The clinical guidelines outlined in the WPATH Standards of Care apply to institutional settings, including prisons.
+Institutionalized persons on appropriate gender-affirming hormone therapy should be continued on such therapies and monitored, according to the Standards of Care.
+Denying medical care to treat gender dysphoria in prisoners with a known need for that care causes severe and expected harms including worsening symptoms of gender dysphoria, anxiety, suicidality, and acts of self-injury. - 92.
+Withdrawing hormone therapy from people who rely on that therapy to treat gender dysphoria causes severe mental distress as well as immediate physical side effects. - 93.
+Abruptly withdrawing hormone therapy can lead to headaches, hot flashes, and even heart attack or stroke due to spikes in blood pressure.

-The Idaho State Legislature Passed HB668
+The Idaho State Legislature Passed H.B.668